What a year 2017 has been!

 I hope you enjoy listening to Moondance as much as I enjoyed narrating it! – Georgia Bragg

 And also in December, the Moondance audiobook was also released.
 You can find Moondance in audio format on Amazon, Audible and iTunes.
 (If you are new to Audible, you can open a 30-day trial account and download the book free.)
 And Loved by a Dragon is scheduled to be released as an audiobook in February.

 Work on Book 5 of The Dragon Archives is coming along well – I was very pleased to meet my target of completing the first draft before Christmas!
 The next step is editing and polishing before sending to my editor.
 The release for this book, tentatively titled Redeemed, is set for June.
 I’m looking forward to sharing more about this story with you in the coming months.

 If you haven’t yet signed up for my newsletter, please do so, as this is my main way of keeping in touch.
 As a subscriber, you will receive regular updates from me, as well as links to my personal reading recommendations, which I try to offer at a reduced price as much as possible by working with the authors.
 I also run little contests in each newsletter, which you don’t want to miss out on.
 To sign up, use the sign-up form on the left.
 (If you are using a mobile device, you may need to side-swipe the screen.)

 I have changed the way I deliver the free short stories to readers of The Dragon Archives.
 If you are looking for the short stories, please head over to the Short Story tab where a link to Book Funnel will take you to each story.

 I love hearing from my readers!
-To connect with me, write a comment below, or send me a message using the details on the Contact page.
-Latest news is posted on Facebook, and you can learn more about me on the Meet Linda page.If you are interested in the Middle Ages, click here.
+To connect with me, write a comment below, or send me a message using the details on the Meet Linda page, where you can also find out more about me.
+Latest news is posted on Facebook.If you are interested in the Middle Ages, click here.